-I am really looking forward to spending a great summer with my kids, with the focus on slowed-down days , an absence of the daily grind of school and activity schedules, and a chance to do some fun things together as a family.
-But one of things that I don't want to see happen is for my kids to take their eyes off of academics for two solid months, and then head back to school in the fall having forgotten half of what they learned during this school year.
-So to stave off this “summer slide” here’s my 4 step-plan!
+I am looking forward to spending a great summer with my kids enjoying our DIY Summer Camp at home.
+But one of the things that I don't want to see happen is for my kids to take their eyes off of academics for two solid months and then head back to school in the fall having forgotten half of what they learned during this school year.
+So how can Moms help their tweens to avoid the summer slide?
+Here's my 4 step-plan!

 #2- Make family reading time a daily activity

 I would love for every member of our family to dedicate 30 minutes to reading daily- and so to make sure this happens we are going to pick our reading time each morning based on whatever we have going on that day- and then I am going to set the alarm on my phone to remind us to do it!

 We'll mix it up as to where we'll read- maybe outside in the hammock, or we'll take our books on the road and the kids can read in the car on the way to/from another activity while I stream a book on the Audible app.
 (You can try Audible and get two free audiobooks from this link!)